henhouseai/henhouse/context/page.md

 **Files**: `hh/file/*.py`

 The file management system with CRUD operations and display logic.
-Follows the same patterns as Image but even simpler.
+Follows the same patterns as Image but simpler (no multi-size processing).

 ### File Class